bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-delete.md

 >
 > Who can execute the method: administrator

-This method removes a product from the sales catalog.
+This method removes a product from the trade catalog.

 ## Method Parameters